Five Reasons Why Regression Testing Is Important

 - How do I prevent bugs like this?

-3. You developer may not be so informative
+3. You developers may not be communicative

-One of a tester’s biggest struggles.
+One of a tester’s biggest challenges.

 Sometimes, developers may make minor changes here and there.
 However, they might not inform you about these new changes.
 They either forgot about them, or they thought that the changes didn’t matter.